kkent030315/race-condition-demonstrate/README.md

 1. Host the server (virtual bank) on the localhost (or whatever).

+2. Make two accounts and tokens in web dashboard.

+3. Copy the tokens in the script. (make sure the recipient username is correct)

-2. Execute python script.
+4. Execute python script.

-3. Check balances on the accounts.
+5. Check balances on the accounts.

+`NUMBER_TO_EXECUTE` is proportional to the probability of success.

 # What is the race condition?